eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 	- Experience in parallel programming
 	- Experience in parallel programming models (e.g. OpenMP) is a plus
 	- Excellent communication and writing skills in English
++ Demonstrated expertise with C++ with at least one of std::thread / OpenCL / CUDA
 + skill set:
 	- BLAH.
 + skill set: